siraajkudtarkar/CS167/Labs/Lab7/CS167_Lab7.md

     * ***(Q1) What is your command?***
     * ***(Q2) What is the output of the above command?***

-2. Retrieve all the users sorted by name.
+2. Retrieve all the users sorted by name (default order).
     * ***(Q3) What is your command?***

     Copy the output to a file named `q3.txt`.
 Your `.txt` file should look like